Sampayob/rag-youtube-titles-generator/README.md

 - `mrr`: 0.8764996031746036

 ### RAG flow
-The metric used to evaluate the quality of the RAG flow was:
-- LLM-as-a-Judge: solution that uses LLMs to evaluate LLM responses based on any specific criteria of your choice, which means using LLMs to carry out LLM (system) evaluation.
+The metric used to evaluate the quality of the RAG flow was **LLM-as-a-Judge**: solution that uses LLMs to evaluate LLM responses based on any specific criteria of your choice, which means using LLMs to carry out LLM (system) evaluation.

 The RAG flow gave the following results:

 Among 1000 records:

- - gpt-4o-mini:
+- gpt-4o-mini
   - X RELEVANT: 599 (60%)
   - Y PARTLY_RELEVANT: 330 (33%)
   - Z IRRELEVANT: 71 (7%)

-### Monitoring